Comparing microinverters vs. inverters with power optimizers

 Both microinverters and power optimizers have 25-year warranties.
-However while optimizers are warrantied for 25 years, the central inverter that they are paired with typically has a warranty between five and 12 years.
-If this is a concern for you, extended warranties for inverters are often available for an additional cost.
+However while optimizers are warrantied for 25 years, the central inverter that they are paired with may have a shorter standard warranty.
+Installers often offer an extended warranty on the central inverter, either as part of their package deal or at an additional price.

 Both microinverters and power optimizers are compatible with battery storage.
-However, depending on whether the battery stores DC or AC energy, it may need to be paired with a particular type of inverter.
+However, depending upon whether you want to DC or AC couple your battery, it may need to be paired with a particular type of inverter.
 If you’re considering battery storage, it’s a good idea to talk to your installer or electrician about which inverters would work best with your battery of choice.

-Microinverters and power optimizers have very similar efficiencies, are good for monitoring individual panel performance and can help maximize energy production on complicated roofs.
+Microinverters and power optimizers have very similar efficiencies, are good for monitoring individual panel performance and can help maximize energy production on slightly shaded or complicated roofs.
 But your preferences will ultimately determine which option is best for your home.